GlobalFishingWatch/map-client/README.md

 #### SHARE_BASE_URL

 URL pattern used on the share feature.
 It must be of type http://your-site.com/?workspace={workspace_id}, where {workspace_id} will be replaced by the actual workspace ID.

+# Permission keys description

+On load, the application will call the /me API endpoint to load user permissions.
+These are the supported values:

+#### selectVessel

+Allows a user to select a vessel by clicking on it on the heatmap

+#### seeVesselsLayers

+Allows a user to see a vessel layer (filters by layer type)

+#### seeVesselBasicInfo

+Allows a user to see vessel's basic info

+#### info

+Allows a user to see all available vessel info

+#### shareWorkspace

+Allows a user to use the "share" feature

+#### seeMap

+Allows a user to see the map

+#### search

+Allows a user to use the search feature

+#### custom-layer

+Allows a user to upload custom layers

+#### reporting

+Allows a user to report on report-enabled layers

+#### pin-vessel

+Allows a user to pin a vessel